 Both the State of New York and U.S. Department of Education require periodic measurement of a student's academic progress to determine eligibility for future financial aid.
 Since the state and federal criteria differ from each other, and since these two sets of criteria also differ from the College's definition of "good academic standing," it is necessary to have separate and distinct academic standards for continued eligibility for financial aid.
-These standards are listed in some detail in the undergraduate catalog and the graduate Catalog.
+These standards are listed in some detail in the undergraduate catalog and the craduate Catalog.

-Because these sets of standards are fundamentally different and because the financial aid standards are applicable only to aid recipients, the Financial Advisement Office is responsible for calculation, notification and enforcement of the financial aid academic standards.
-The Financial Advisement Office also recruits and maintains a committee to hear appeals from students with exceptional or unusual mitigating circumstances.
-Members of the Financial Advisement Office professional staff shall represent a minority of that committee.
+Because these sets of standards are fundamentally different and because the financial aid standards are applicable only to aid recipients, the Financial Aid Office is responsible for calculation, notification and enforcement of the financial aid academic standards.
+The Financial Aid Office also recruits and maintains a committee to hear appeals from students with exceptional or unusual mitigating circumstances.
+Members of the Financial Aid Office professional staff shall represent a minority of that committee.

-The actions of the Financial Advisement Office and the Appeals Committee on Academic Eligibility for Financial Aid are independent of any actions taken by the academic offices, the deans, the associate deans, and the director or assistant director of graduate studies.
-Financial aid recipients should always be advised to consult with the Financial Advisement Office prior to taking actions (such as withdrawals or course incompletes) which may have an effect on their aid eligibility.
+The actions of the Financial Aid Office and the Appeals Committee on Academic Eligibility for Financial Aid are independent of any actions taken by the academic offices, the deans and the associate deans.
+Financial aid recipients should always be advised to consult with the Financial Aid Office prior to taking actions (such as withdrawals or course incompletes) which may have an effect on their aid eligibility.